echosenone/office2021/README.md

 ![classic](Microsoft_Office_365_Logo_black_text-700x172.png)
 # Office 2021 Pro Plus
 Download Office 2021 on GitHub, yes it's legal.
+Well why is it legal? : user pulled a issue.
+It is legal because of the XML and activation.
+The XML's are from Microsoft's official site.
+The XML's are really used for business's but because of this GitHub, its pretty easy for non Tech People.
+The activator uses KMS which is a great option in Windows and Office.

 This installs and activates Office!

 ## Activation